-No floodplain and drainage alternation permit from the District is required if all of the followingconditions exist:

-- a.
-The 100-year flood elevation of a waterbody is entirely within a municipality. - b.
-The water basin is landlocked. - c.
-The municipality has adopted a floodplain ordinance regulating floodplain encroachment. - 35 d.
-The proposed project is entirely within the water basin drainage area. - 36 3.4 Criteria
+- 18 A floodplain and drainage alternation permit is not required if all of the following conditions exist: - 19 a.
+The 100-year flood elevation of a waterbody is entirely within a municipality. - 20 b.
+The water basin is landlocked. - 21 c.
+The municipality has adopted a floodplain ordinance regulating floodplain encroachment. - d.
+The proposed project is entirely within the water basin drainage area.

-- 1 All permitted projects under this rule shall be subject to the following regulations and shall be completed 2 in accordance with a state-approved floodplain management and shoreland ordinance: - a.
-Fill shall not cause a net decrease in storage capacity below the projected 100-year high water elevation nor an increase in the 100-year elevation of a waterbody. - b.
-A professional engineer registered in the state of Minnesota shall calculate the allowable fill area.
-Creation of floodplain storage capacity to offset fill shall occur before any fill is placed in the floodplain, unless it has been demonstrated to the District and the municipality that doing so is impractical and that placement of fill and creation of storage capacity can be achieved concurrently.
-Any placement of fill before creation of floodplain storage capacity will be allowed only by a registered professional engineer to ensure that such work will not aggravate high water conditions. - c.
-Fill or grading shall not cause a decrease in the conveyance capacity of a waterbody below the projected 100-year high water elevation. - d.
-A professional engineer registered in the state of Minnesota shall calculate the conveyance capacity.
-The analysis must demonstrate no decrease in conveyance upstream and downstream of the proposed fill or grading. - e.
-All new residential, commercial, industrial, and institutional structures shall be constructed such that the lowest floor of the lowest enclosed area (including basement or crawl space) is at a minimum of two (2) feet above the 100-year high water elevation, unless they have protection through floodproofing or by another approved construction technique.. - f.
-No person shall install or remove a culvert or other artificial means to remove or drain surface water, create artificial pond areas, or obstruct the natural flow of waters without demonstrating that the activity has no adverse impact on upstream or downstream landowners or water quality, habitat, or fisheries. - g.
-Temporary placement of fill within the floodway for staging or processing of river dredge or fill material, including facilities for such activities, shall be allowed when it is conducted, in whole or part, pursuant to a cooperative or local sponsorship agreement with the United States under the Rivers and Harbors Act and it meets requirements of the LGU. - 29 3.5 Required Information and Exhibits - The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by 17 inches] and one set as electronic files in a format acceptable to the District): - 32 3.5.1 A site plan showing the following: - a.
-Property lines - b.
-Delineation of the work area - 35 c.
-Existing elevation contours of the work area - d.
-OHWL or normal water elevation and 100-year flood elevations (all elevations must be reduced to NAVD [1988 datum]) - 38 3.5.2 Grading plan showing proposed elevation changes Lower Minnesota River Watershed District Draft Rules
+- All permitted projects under this rule shall be subject to the following criteria and shall be completed in accordance with state-approved floodplain management and shoreland ordinances: - a.
+Placement of fill below the 100-year flood elevation is prohibited unless documentation prepared by a professional engineer shows that the proposed fill will not cause a rise in the 100-year flood elevation of the waterbody. - 29 i.
+A no rise certification by a professional engineer satisfies this requirement. - ii.
+Compensatory storage used to offset proposed fill in the floodplain, shall be created before the proposed fill is placed in the floodplain, unless the permit applicant demonstrates that doing so is impractical and that placement of fill and creation of compensatory storage can be achieved concurrently. - b.
+All new residential, commercial, industrial, and institutional structures shall be constructed such that the lowest floor of the lowest enclosed area (including basement or crawl space) is at a

+- minimum of two (2) feet above the 100-year high water elevation, unless they have protection through floodproofing or by another approved construction technique. - c.
+No permanent structure, except for FEMA and National Flood Insurance Program approved structures and uses, may be constructed in the floodway. - d.
+No person shall install or remove a culvert or other artificial means to remove or drain surface water, create artificial pond areas, or obstruct the natural flow of waters without demonstrating that the activity has no adverse impact on upstream or downstream landowners or water quality, habitat, or fisheries. - 9 e.
+Temporary placement of fill within the floodway for river dredge, including facilities for such 10 activity, shall be allowed when it is conducted in agreement with the United States under the 11 Rivers and Harbors Act and it meets requirements of the LGU.

+12 3.5 Required Information and Exhibits